-All of these points are well covered in rotational motion physics class 11 chapter 7 NCERT books.
-Students can have a deeper understanding by seeing different figures and illustration of examples given there.
+All of these points are well covered in rotational motion physics Class 11 Chapter 7 NCERT books.
+Students can have a deeper understanding by seeing different figures and illustrations of examples given there.

-Many problems arise from this subtopic where students are asked to find the centre of mass of a system of particles.
+Many problems arise from this subtopic where students are asked to find the center of mass of a system of particles.
 Let’s briefly understand what it is about.
-After certain experiments, it was concluded that the centre of mass of a system of particles moves like all the mass of the system was concentrated at the centre of it and all the external forces were applied at the central point.
-Also, it was known that the total momentum of a system of particles is equal to the product of the total mass of the body or system and the velocity of its centre of mass.
+After certain experiments, it was concluded that the center of mass of a system of particles moves like all the mass of the system was concentrated at the center of it and all the external forces were applied at the central point.
+Also, it was known that the total momentum of a system of particles is equal to the product of the total mass of the body or system and the velocity of its center of mass.

 System of Particles and Rotational Motion Formulas

 The formulas for the following terms are known in this topic-

 The position vector of the center of mass